 Ah… good old guest posts.
 They work, we all know that.
-But you are under risk if you overdo it, like any strategy.
+But you are at risk if you overdo it, like any strategy.
 Make sure you are guest posting to quality sites, not splogs or any networks.

 Start by building a list of targeted blogs that could potentially accept guest posts.
-Be realistic in your targeting… will Mashable, BBC or LifeHacker really run your guest post?
+Be realistic in your targeting… will Mashable, BBC, or LifeHacker really run your guest post?

 Once you have made a list of targets, brainstorm content ideas suitable for the audience of those sites.
 They need to be interesting and relevant.

 Pitch these content ideas to your list of blogs, and see what replies you get.
-Don’t be offended if you’re reply rate is less than 20%… sometimes in less ‘techy’ industries, reply rates can be much, much lower.
+Don’t be offended if your reply rate is less than 20%… sometimes in less ‘techy’ industries, reply rates can be much, much lower.

-Once you have agreed the content, you can write the blog, or get it written, and organise the placement for yourself or your client.
+Once you have agreed on the content, you can write the blog, or get it written, and organise the placement for yourself or your client.

 If you’re doing guest posting on scale or doing a lot for one client, maybe because it is a competitive industry, you should try and ditch the guest post label and author box.
-Include links out to other related but non competing sources.
+Include links out to other related but non-competing sources.
 This way your links will look like unsolicited, editorial links, placed ‘just because’.

 - Be realistic with your targeting (will a food recipe site really accept your guest post on garden tools?)